mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

         function schedule_block_add(
                 self,
-                chunk: mcpython.engine.world.AbstractInterface.IChunk,
+                chunk: IChunk,
-                position: tuple,
+                position: typing.Tuple[int, int, int],
                 name: str,
                 *args,
                 on_add=None,
                 **kwargs,
                 ):

-            Schedules an addition of an block
+            Schedules an addition of a block
             :param chunk: the chunk the block is linked to
             :param position: the position of the block
             :param name: the name of the block
             :param args: the args to send to the add_block-method
-            :param on_add: an callable called together with the block instance when the block is added
+            :param on_add: a callable called together with the block instance when the block is added
             :param kwargs: the kwargs send to the add_block-method